olgapombo/olgapombo.github.io/curriculum.md

 ## Research fields

-* Philosophy of Science (Unity of Science, Interdisciplinarity, General Epistemology, Scientific Image, Scientific Models, Science and Art, Poincaré, Neurath, Bachelard)
+* Epistemology and Philosophy of Science - Unity of Science, Interdisciplinarity, Cartography of Knowledge, Classification, Scientific Image, Scientific Model, Discovery, Invention and creation, Science and Art (Plato, Peirce, Poincaré, Neurath, Bachelard)
-* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
+* Philosophy of Sign and Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
-* History and Philosophy of Encyclopaedism, Encyclopaedia and Hypertext
+* History and Philosophy of Encyclopaedism, Encyclopaedia, Hypertext and Internet
-* Philosophy of School and Philosophy of Teaching
+* History and Philosophy of School, Philosophy of Teaching, Museum, Library, Book, Reading

 ## Academic career